-Jessica (Jessie) Natkin knows what it takes to engage lawyers in their career development and to build programs in firms that set lawyers up for that success.
+Jessica Natkin knows what it takes to engage lawyers in their career development and to build programs in firms that set lawyers up for that success.

-Jessie is highly motivated to help people find a way to work that fits their life and values while meeting the needs of the firm and its clients.
+Jessica is highly motivated to help people find a way to work that fits their life and values while meeting the needs of the firm and its clients.
 She is known nationally for her expertise in lawyer career coaching and work/life integration through customized work schedules.

-Jessie holds a law degree from Northwestern University School of Law as well as a graduate certificate in career development.
-Prior to founding Total Talent Design, Jessie was the Director, Attorney Career Development at Fenwick & West LLP.
+Jessica holds a law degree from Northwestern University School of Law as well as a graduate certificate in career development.
+Prior to founding Total Talent Design, Jessica was the Director, Attorney Career Development at Fenwick & West LLP.
 She previously worked as the Director of Programs for the Project for Attorney Retention, and she managed the career development programs at Orrick, Herrington & Sutcliffe, LLP and Wilson, Sonsini, Goodrich & Rosati, P.C.

-Jessie is co-author, with Ida Abbott, of “Innovation in Supporting Excellent – From Mentoring to Sponsorship, Coaching and Beyond” in Innovating Talent Management in Law Firms (NALP 2016).
+Jessica is co-author, with Ida Abbott, of “Innovation in Supporting Excellent – From Mentoring to Sponsorship, Coaching and Beyond” in Innovating Talent Management in Law Firms (NALP 2016).

 Senior Consultant &